read-0nly/Rust-coop-survival/README.md

 # Repo for development of my modded Rust server

-- Discord (open beta, has connection details): [https://discord.gg/DMBbNEUPs5](https://discord.gg/VCsw3YCD)
+- Discord (beta on hold until revamp is ready, join up to be notified of next test dates): [https://discord.gg/DMBbNEUPs5](https://discord.gg/VCsw3YCD)

 ## What you need to know before going in
 - Dynamic faction scores - you start out with a score of 0 (bandit-aligned).